prpole/dissertation/chapter2/main.md

-In pursuing this argument, I will explore commonalities in the formal techniques that London uses across these works to narrate the human identity from without, particularly his use of typological characters to make the individual subjectivity stand in for a collective and the way distance between the narrator and the subjectivity of the protagonist is used to identify certain experiences as indicative of the species as a whole.
+In pursuing this argument, I will explore commonalities in the formal techniques that London uses across these works to narrate the human identity from without, particularly his use of typological characters to make the individual subjectivity stand in for a collective and the way he creates distance between the narrator and the subjectivity of the protagonist to identify certain experiences as indicative of the species as a whole.
 But I will also confront the difficulty of separating London's confused perspectives on race with his attempts to think through species as a defining category.
 Finally,